 - Tundra (teal)

-A consistent rule set was applied in the creation of the bioregions across all realms, but specific scientific publications pertaining to each realm were referenced in order to align the bioregions as closely as possible with commonly held ecological divisions by continent.
-The top-level rules used in the development of the 184 bioregions across all realms are as follows:
+A consistent rule set was applied in the creation of the bioregions across all realms, and specific scientific publications pertaining to each realm were referenced in order to align the bioregions as closely as possible with commonly held ecological divisions by continent.
+The top-level rules used in the development of the 185 bioregions across all realms are as follows:

 - Bioregions are subdivisions of the major biomes, defined most commonly by large-scale geological structures or familiar climatological zones.
 An example of this is the great plains of the Midwest U.S. divided into three bioregions -- north, south, and central.